JTarball/hyroxwebsite/site/content/post/hyrox-rules.md

 tags:
   - Resources
 draft: false
+reviewed: true
 ---

-\
-Y﻿ou can find the rules for hyrox in pdf form here:\
+You can find the rules for hyrox in pdf form here:
-\

 <https://hyrox.com/rulebook/>